forta-network/docs/docs/tutorials.md

 # Video tutorials

-Here is an excellent set of video tutorials provided by Forta community member Arbitrary Execution to help developers understand the lifecycle of building agents.
+Here is an excellent set of video tutorials provided by Forta core dev and community member Arbitrary Execution to help developers understand the lifecycle of building agents.

 ## 1) What are Forta Agents?